-“In the United States, concern about low milk supply is the most common reason given by new parents for supplementation and early weaning,” says Wendy Haldeman, R.N., M.N., an international board certified lactation consultant (IBCLC) and co-founder of The Pump Station in Santa Monica, Calif.
+“In the United States, concern about low milk supply is the most common reason given by new parents for supplementation and early weaning,” says Wendy Haldeman, R.N., M.N., an international board certified lactation consultant (IBCLC) in Santa Monica, Calif.
 “But in fact, almost all women are capable of producing adequate volumes of milk for their babies.”
 Some important things to keep in mind:

 Trust in the colostrum.

 Amazing but true: The seemingly insignificant amount of that thick, yellow, nutrient- and antibody-rich substance really is all your baby needs for his first few days of life.
 “You may not feel that baby is getting anything, but he is,” Caplan says.
 Breastfeed, breastfeed, breastfeed!
 “The best way to get a healthy milk supply is frequent emptying of the breasts,” says Caplan.
 Ideally, you should breastfeed your baby 8 to 12 times in a 24-hour period—rousing him if necessary.
 “Spend a few days in bed, completely relaxed, and feed your baby every two hours,” agrees new parent Leila Sayed, 29, a medical doctor and mom to 1-year old Mia Nabavi.
 “After a couple of days like that, the production should increase.”